kobotoolbox/kpi/CODING_STYLE_FE.md

 - organize imports: enforce consistent import statement order sorted by "distance" and natural ordering.
 - linting: enforce fixing common errors and writing modern code.

-Kobotoolbox uses the fast [Biome](https://biomejs.dev/) for all three, although it's linter is not type-aware. and [ESLint](https://typescript-eslint.io/) for linting only.
+Kobotoolbox uses the fast [Biome](https://biomejs.dev/) for all three, although it's linter is not type-aware, and [ESLint](https://typescript-eslint.io/) for linting only.
 There are plans to adopt [oxlint](https://oxc.rs/docs/guide/usage/linter.html) in the future, it's an upcoming performant competitor to ESlint, but isn't type-aware yet and thus limited in it's capacity.

 Kobotoolbox is in progress of gradually adopting Biome.
 Please find TODOs in [`./biome.jsonc`](./biome.jsonc).